 What do a remote Kauai valley, a Big Island black sand beach, a sand dune system on Molokai and a lush forest preserve on Maui all have in common?

 Apart from each being largely isolated from human contact, each will remain for eternity as they have for eons—beautiful landscapes of untouched Hawaii.
-And in the HAWAII Magazine January/February 2010 issue feature article Untouched Hawaii we take you to all four of them—Wainiha Valley Preserve on Kauai, Kamehame Beach on the Big Island of Hawaii, Mo'omomi Preserve on Molokai and Waikamoi Preserve on Maui.

 The Hawaii chapter of national non-profit The Nature Conservancy is making sure these sites stay pristine.
 The group has purchased and protected more than 236,000 acres of land statewide, sheltering hundreds of native Hawaiian species from land development and other environmental concerns.